v4ish/Hawk-i/README.md

 - Use a VAC Bypasser
 - Use a MD5 Hash changer
-- Download the latest version of Hawk-i (It's updated every weak)
+- Download the latest version of Hawk-i
 - Don't play using Hawk-i after a CSGO update (wait for the new release or create a issue)